neobliviscaris/getting-cleaning-data-cp/README.md

  train/y_train.txt

  Upon execution, the script will output a file (which I also posted to the Coursera website as per the instructions) called 'tidy_data.txt'.
 The end result is in tidy_data.
 It will have 30 rows with 476 columns each.

+- CodeBook.md: Notes describing the variables, data, and any transformations or work performed to clean up the data.

 ## How to run ##